Emualluig/Phonemote/README.md

 Development will continue as soon as I have more free time since I really enjoy this project.

 Phonemote is currently in very early development.
-Many features
+Many features are currently un-implemented.

+The goal of this project is to eventually have a phone app that can control a desktop computer like a remote control.

 Currently PhonemoteMobile and PhonemoteDesktop can connect to eachother by scanning a single QR code.

-PhonemoteMobile currently only has the 'next' button implemented for slideshows.
+PhonemoteMobile currently only works on powerpoint and only has the 'next' button implemented for slideshows.

 ### PhonemoteDesktop vs PhonemoteMobile